-Regardless of the situation, private tuition begins where the classroom ends.
-My primary aim as a tutor is to understand the abilities and challenges of the children I work with, and to help them master the material they need to know to be successful in school.
+Every child is unique, so my primary aim as a tutor is to understand the abilities and challenges of the children I work with and to help them master the skills they need to be successful in school.
 Above and beyond that, I try to make the process enjoyable, in order to foster a love of learning, and of English.

-The first session would typically be a 90 minute assessment, which allows me to understand the child’s strengths and weaknesses, and then prepare a plan for following sessions.
+The first session is typically an assessment, which allows me to understand the child’s strengths and weaknesses, and then prepare a plan for following sessions.

-After the assessment, I will provide a report by email detailing my findings, and suggesting a course of action to address any issues found.
+After the assessment, I will discuss my findings with the parents and suggest a course of action to address any issues found.

 Topics that will be covered in lessons (depending on the child’s needs) include: